Palash90/site-assets/blogs/build-your-own-nn/README.md

 - **The Module System:** Familiarity with how Rust organizes code across files.
 - **The Toolchain:** You’ll need `rustc` and `cargo` installed and ready.

+>[!NOTE]
-**Note on Dependencies:** In keeping with our philosophy of Radical Transparency, we will not rely on external linear algebra crates like ndarray.
+>In keeping with our philosophy of Radical Transparency, we will not rely on external linear algebra crates like ndarray.
 Our only dependency is the Rust Standard Library.

 ## Project Philosophy
 This guide is designed with a specific philosophy in mind: **Radical Transparency**.
 We do not start with frameworks or pre-built third-party libraries.
 We start with a blank file and a single `fn main()`.
 From there, we will incrementally build the mathematical and structural architecture required to perform complex tasks.